MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This unit discusses school buildings, classrooms, school timetable, uniforms.
-Here are some suggestions for native English speakers to delve deeper into this theme:**
+**This unit discusses school buildings, classrooms, school timetable, uniforms.
+Here are some suggestions for native English speakers to delve deeper into this theme**:**